 TSS is caused by toxins produced by Staphylococcus aureus bacteria that is present as a natural microflora in the vagina.
 In women, cases of TSS are closely linked to the use of tampons.
 For TSS to occur, these particular types of bacteria must first over-grow and make large amounts of the TSS toxin, which then enters the blood.

 During menstruation, the vagina has a neutral pH and protein-rich menses.
 In addition, the tampon allows oxygen into the normally anaerobic vaginal environment.
 Hence, a tampon saturated with blood is a supportive place for the rapid growth of bacteria.
-The toxin thus produced by staphylococcal bacteria thrives in this protein-rich, neutral pH environment with high oxygen levels.
+The toxin thus produced by staphylococcal bacteria thrives in this protein-rich,

 Also, sliding a tampon into place in the vagina can make microscopic tears in the walls of the vagina, rupturing tiny blood vessels.
 A super-absorbent tampon (especially if it’s left in place too long, or if it is used when the menstrual flow is light) can dry out the vagina, making such tearing, even more, likely.
 The toxins produced by the thriving bacteria activate T cells of the immune system to produce chemicals known as cytokines that subsequently cause shock and tissue damage.1

 Symptoms of TSS occur suddenly.
 Because it’s an illness that is caused by a toxin, many of the body’s organ systems are affected.
 Symptoms include fever over 102 degrees, vomiting/diarrhea, peeling, sunburn-like rash on fingers and toes, dizziness, confusion and cold, clammy skin which points to a sudden drop in blood pressure.

 Risk Factors Involved